bingomanatee/collect/README.md

 type and form identifications are **not** identical to `typeof` identifiers; it's much more specific about 'object' for istance - it qualifies object types into 'array', 'set', 'map', 'object' and 'null'.

+## Comparators

+Every time elements are compared, for say getKey, hasKey, set, etc., the comparators of the store , `compKeys` and `compItems`, are used to determine if a candidate matches a target.
+As the earlier example shows, you can write your own comparators and improve (or at least, change) the comparison technique.